ajour/ajour/README.md

 You can find a template configuration file with documentation for all available fields [here](./ajour.yml).

-Ajour doesn't create the config file for you, but it looks for one in the following locations:
+Ajour looks for a configuration file in the following locations:

 - `$HOME/.config/ajour/ajour.yml`
 - `$HOME/.ajour.yml`